Conor McGregor issues six-word reaction to Jake Paul questioning "bad guy" reputation after UFC star ordered to pay $259,000 following trial

 While McGregor has consistently denied any wrongdoing, he has been accused of sexual assault throughout the years, more than any other high-profile combat sports athlete.

-Conor McGregor issued a statement in response to his guilty verdict
+Conor McGregor issued a statement in response to being found liable for assault

-Following the guilty verdict he was handed for rape, which includes an order for him to pay $259,000 in compensation to the victim, Conor McGregor spoke up in defense of himself in a since-deleted tweet, saying the following:
+Following the conclusion of his civil trial, which found him liable for assault and includes an order for him to pay $259,000 in compensation to the victim, Conor McGregor spoke up in defense of himself in a since-deleted tweet, saying the following:

 "I will be appealing today's decision.
 The judge's instruction and the modest award given was for assault, not for aggravated exemplary damages.
 I am disappointed that the jury did not hear all the evidence that the DDP reviewed.
 I am with my family now, focused on my future.
 Thank you to all my support worldwide."